Larouyan/larouyan.github.io/docs/index.md

 The overall trend shows that experts assess beers more critically than non-experts.
 Moreover, it was remarked that experts rate beers that are less famous than beers rated by casual users.

 A beer expert often has a more refined palate and extensive experience with various beer styles, ingredients, and brewing techniques.
 Their exposure allows them to detect subtle nuances, complexities, and flaws that a casual consumer might overlook.
 Additionally, experts may have a deeper understanding of the technical aspects of brewing, influencing their preferences and perceptions of taste.
-Also, analysing the reviews and performing a sentiment analysis taught us that experts’ reviews are significantly less positive than casual ones.
+Analysing the reviews and performing a sentiment analysis showed that experts’ reviews are significantly less positive than casual ones.
 Then why should the breweries trust the experts while their perceptions seem to differentiate from the average consumer?
 It could seem paradoxical if the brewery wants to maximise its sales.

 <iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_styles.html" width="100%" height="500" style="border: none;"></iframe>